Cirrus aero engines: ADC

 The Cirrus engine originated in Geoffrey de Havilland's 1924 quest for a powerplant suited to a light two-seat sports biplane which would become the de Havilland Moth.
-No suitable engine existed at the time combining an appropriate level of power with light weight, low cost and high reliability.
-The Aircraft Disposal Company, also known as Airdisco and ADC, were producing the low-cost Airdisco V8 which had been developed by Frank Halford from their large stocks of war surplus Renault V8 aero engines.
-The Renault had been renowned for its reliability.
+No suitable engine, combining a suitable power output with light weight, low cost and high reliability existed at the time.
+The Aircraft Disposal Company (also known as Airdisco and ADC) were producing the low-cost Airdisco V8 which had been developed by Frank Halford from their large stocks of war surplus Renault V8 aero engines.
+The Renault was renowned for its reliability.
 De Havilland realised that half of this engine would make an air-cooled four-cylinder inline engine of just the right size and at low cost.
 He persuaded Halford to undertake its design and development.

 The cylinders, pistons, con-rods and gearing were taken from the Renault, with the valve gear based on the Airdisco, and a new five-bearing crankshaft and cast crankcase were designed.
 Developing 60 hp in normal flight it became the first Cirrus engine, and the first air-cooled four-cylinder inline aero engine, to go into quantity production.

 The Cirrus was launched onto the market in the de Havilland Cirrus Moth, first in a long line of Moths, in 1925.
 The engine proved to be ideal for private light aircraft and it created a new era of private flying in the UK, in both the Cirrus Moth and other similar aircraft.
 It was simple enough to be understood and looked after by the private owner, while its reliability made private flying safe for the first time.
 Moreover it achieved these at an affordable cost.

 The uprated Cirrus II, with slightly greater displacement, delivered 75 hp from 1926.
 Halford ended his association with ADC at the end of the year, but development continued.
 The Cirrus III was introduced in 1928 with even greater displacement and power of 85 hp.